The Grass is Always Less Hazardous on the Other Side: I’m Cheating on China in my Head Again

 I’m open to suggestions.

-24 thoughts on “The Grass is Always Less Hazardous on the Other Side: I’m Cheating on China in my Head Again”
+24 responses to “The Grass is Always Less Hazardous on the Other Side: I’m Cheating on China in my Head Again”

 They say that buying a house is fundamentally an emotional decision.
 For me it was to have somewhere to retreat mentally – and once a year physically – when life in Asian cities became too much.
 There’s a flip side, of course: the maintenance and restoration headaches, but the first step was the hardest, and the most fun too.